HITS-AIN/GPCCPaper/README.md

 addprocs(16)
 @everywhere using GPCC
 using GPCCData
-using ProgressMeter, Suppressor # need to be indepedently installed
+@everywhere using ProgressMeter, Suppressor # need to be indepedently installed

 tobs, yobs, σobs,  = readdataset(source = "3C120");